[ Use case ]

 What e-commerce platforms does Burrow support?

-Burrow integrates with Shopify (standard and Plus) and WooCommerce through the WordPress plugin.
+Burrow supports WooCommerce through the WordPress plugin and Craft Commerce through the Craft CMS plugin.
+The Shopify integration (standard and Plus) is in development.
 For other platforms — BigCommerce, Magento, custom checkouts — send commerce events through the Burrow API or PHP/TypeScript SDKs.
 Any system that can make an HTTP POST can feed commerce signals into a client project.

 Does Burrow replace Shopify Analytics or WooCommerce Analytics?